dustinpfister/blog_posts/_posts/threejs-object3d-rotation.md

 The value of the rotation property in the object3d class is an instance of the [Euler class wich is worth checking out in detail](/2021/04/28/threejs-euler/).
 This is the usual go to class for just about everything that has to do with angles in threejs, as such it will come up a lot in source code examples.

-### There is also the quaternion propery and with that the Quaternion class
+### There is also the quaternion property and with that the Quaternion class

 There is the rotation property of the object3d class, but there is also the quatrenion property as well.
 Both of these properties of the Object3d class can be used to rotate an object3d class based object.
 The nice thing about Euler objects is that they are easy to work with when it comes to directly working with the public properties.
 However Euler objects, and with that the rotation property of the object3d class has its limitations that can often be resolved by making use of the [quaternion class](/2023/03/24/threejs-quaternion).